aijame/aijame.github.io/README.md

 Author’s request → 3x AI agent reviewers (🤖🤖🤖) based on AIIA framekwork developed by ONSOFA.ai and AIJAN → Editor’s evaluation → Human reviewer (optional) → Final decision

 ### Required Documents to Submit
+1. Receipt of $9 USDT (Tron) payments to the cryptocurrency wallet.
-1. One-page cover letter to the editor
+2. One-page cover letter to the editor, including #Hash Number
-2. Send the your submitted PDF in ArXiv and LaTex file (Do NOT send us your mansucripti before ArXive submission; ArXive is protecting you!)
+3. Send your submitted PDF in ArXiv and LaTex file (Do NOT send us your mansucripti before ArXive submission; ArXive is protecting you!)
-3. We don't have a specific format for submission.
+4. We don't have a specific format for submission.
 However, for ArXive and GitHub of Liberal AIJAN, you have to write in LaTeX (TextStudio)
 5. For AI papers, we highly recommend using ICML, ILRC, AMC, or AIJAN formats
-6. Your final publications will be in AIJAN format with attached original ArXive format you submitted to us like this example.
+6. Your final publications will be in AIJAN format with attached original ArXive format you submitted to us like this example appeared on AIJAN GitHub repo.

 ### ✉️ Submission Channel